firuzaisgandarli/holbertonschool-higher_level_programming/python-data_structures/README.md

 # Python Data Structures

 - 10-divisible_by_2.py: Returns a new list of booleans indicating whether each element is divisible by 2.
+# Python Data Structures

+- 11-delete_at.py: Deletes the element at a given index in a list.
+If index is invalid, returns the same list unchanged.